Setting up Matomo Auto-Archiving in Docker

 Now build this image and replace the official image with it.
 You should have no problems doing so!

-All that’s left to do is to go to your Matomo dashboard > General settings > Archiving settings and disable browser based archiving.
-In addition you might want to consider adjusting how often reports are going to get archived.
-If it’s higher than the interval in which the crontab is triggered this value is the limiting factor.
+All that’s left to do is go to your Matomo dashboard > General settings > Archiving settings and disable browser-based archiving.
+In addition, you might want to consider adjusting how often reports are going to get archived.
+If it’s higher than the interval in which the crontab is triggered, this value is the limiting factor.